AinoraZ/ENG-LT-Translator/README.md

 This application lets people easily translate bulks of English words to Lithuanian and to learn them quickly.

 **The prime usage of this application is directed towards Lithuanian schools and their system of learning English.**

+**Usage is limited to 1000 words/day.**

 _Often times, many English words are given for students to learn.
 These words are then accounted by randomly asking ~20% of the words.
 Students are graded by how many words they managed to translate.
 While I did primarily call this app a Translator, it is more of a helper for students to learn these large amounts of words._